What makes Aceto Balsamico the finest seasoning in the world?

 When it comes to Aceto Balsamico, specifically, what are the differences between D.O.P. and I.G.P. balsamic vinegar?

 The D.O.P. ones are produced using cooked grape-must, strictly from the Modena or Reggio Emilia provinces, which have been fermented, acetificated and aged for at least twelve years.
-The result is a very dark and dense product, with a very strong smell and complex flavor.
+The result is a very dark and dense product, with a very strong smell and complex flavour.

 The I.G.Ps, on the other hand, undergo a faster process that mixes cooked grape-must, concentrated must and wine vinegar.
 The blend is then aged for at least two months, resulting in a more acidic and stingy product.